oVirt/ovirt-site/source/feature/sr-iov.html.md

 #### High Level Feature Description

-In order to connect a vNic directly to a sr-iov enabled nic the vNic's profile should be marked as a passthrough.
-The properties that should be configured on the VF are taken from the vNic's profile/network ( vlan, mtu, custom properties).
-When starting the vm the vNic will be directly connected to one of the availiable VFs on the host's sr-iov enabled nic (the nic that contains the vNic's network in its sr-iov attachments).
+In order to connect a vNic directly to an SR-IOV enabled nic the vNic's profile should be marked as a "passthrough" one.
+The properties that should be configured on the VF are taken from the vNic's profile/network (vlan tag, mtu, custom properties).
+When starting the VM, the vNic will be directly connected to one of the available VFs on the host's SR-IOV enabled nic (the nic that contains the vNic's network in its SR-IOV attachments).

-<b>Note: for this feature to work the vNic type should be VirtIO.
+<b> Note: this feature is about exposing a virtualized (or VirtIO) vNic to the guest, and not about exposing the PCI device to it.
 This restriction is necessary for migration to be supported.</b>

 #### Affected Flows